 Summer Aurora Views

 Even though the summer evening skies are too bright, visitors still find a way to enjoy the full splendor of Alaska’s northern lights.
-Projected in high definition, “AurorA, Alaska's Great Northern Lights” is a stunning digital presentation by Aurora photographer Dave Parkhurst, set to original music and shown daily in summer at the Alaska Center for the Performing Arts.
+Projected in high definition, “AurorA, Alaska's Great Northern Lights” is a stunning digital presentation by Aurora photographer Dave Parkhurst, set to original music and shown daily in summer (closed for 2020) at the Alaska Center for the Performing Arts.